Michalychforever/CLASS-PT/README.md

 # CLASS-PT: nonlinear perturbation theory extension of the Boltzmann code CLASS

-This is a modification of the CLASS code that computes the non-linear power spectra of dark matter and biased tracers in one-loop cosmological perturbation theory, including Gaussian and non-Gaussian initial conditions.
+This is a modification of the CLASS code that computes the non-linear power spectra of dark matter and biased tracers in one-loop cosmological perturbation theory.

-CLASS-PT can be interfaced with the MCMC sampler [MontePython](https://github.com/brinckmann/montepython_public) using the ***new and improved*** custom-built likelihoods found [here](https://github.com/oliverphilcox/full_shape_likelihoods).
+CLASS-PT can be interfaced with the MCMC sampler [MontePython](https://github.com/brinckmann/montepython_public) using the custom-built likelihoods found [here](https://github.com/oliverphilcox/full_shape_likelihoods).

 The code is compatible with both python2 and python3.